 -Phyllis Stopford – Orlando

 A limestone peace pole is in the center of a U-shaped high school in Illinois where, when there is an altercation, the students are told to take it out to the peace pole and figure out how to live together.

 Price . . . $4,500 (free shipping)

 7 translations included.
 Additional translations are$100 each.
 2 translations can fit on each side for a total of 14.

-All stone peace poles are 7 feet tall after planting.
+All symbolic limestone peace poles are 7 feet tall after planting.

 Text or call 513-348-4744

 Planting – Installing

-For installation instructions click here, but all that is required is a 31 inch deep post hole.
+For installation instructions click here, but all that is required is a 31-inch-deep post hole to install limestone monuments for peace.
 No cement is necessary.
-Once the pole is in it tamp the earth that came out of the hole back in around it.
+Once the symbolic limestone peace pole is in it, tamp the earth that came out of the hole back in around it.
 If you put sand or gravel in there instead, that would attract moisture from the surrounding soil, which would not be good.
 It is best to make the peace pole more or less invisible in the soil by having what is holding it up just be more of the same soil surrounding it.

 Stone Peace Pole Delivery

-How to unload a stone peace pole when there is no loading dock.
+How to unload a limestone peace pole when there is no loading dock.

 Lift Gate Delivery

 If you don’t have a loading dock, your stone peace pole will arrive on a truck that has a lift gate.

-This gate can lower your peace pole onto a couple of your furniture dollies, one under each end of the crate.
+This gate can lower your peace monument made of limestone onto a couple of your furniture dollies, one under each end of the crate.

 Someone in your circle has furniture dollies.
 People keep them in their garages and basements forever once they use them.